 Justin: I haven’t really heard of anybody getting a securities license to do much of seller financing.
 I mean, I guess it wouldn’t hurt to have it.
-The reason why you would have a securities license is because you’re dealing with the SEC and if you don’t have like a fund that you’re building and having a private placement memorandum or offering memorandum there’s probably no need to have a securities license because you’re not really selling mortgage-backed securities.
+The reason why you would have a securities license is that you’re dealing with the SEC and if you don’t have a fund that you’re building and having a private placement memorandum or offering memorandum there’s probably no need to have a securities license because you’re not really selling mortgage-backed securities.

-Seth: It kind of reminds me of when I get my CDL license, when we upgraded to driving a minivan.
+Seth: It kind of reminds me of when I get my CDL license when we upgraded to driving a minivan.
 I thought that was necessary.

 Jaren: I feel like I got to call Brett like on the air right now.
 If I knew he’d pick up, I totally would.
 And I’d be like, “Hey, did you get this?
 Or am I making this up in my head?
 Did I have some crazy dream?”